-- have some physical assessments to assess your neurological system including strength, co-ordination, walking and tests of arm function.

-- have a general physical examination.

-- have your medical history checked.

-- complete some assessments that ask about your pain, fatigue, and your quality of life. - undergo some tests including blood and urine tests.
+- have some physical assessments to assess your neurological system including strength, co-ordination, walking and tests of arm function. - have a general physical examination. - have your medical history checked. - complete some assessments that ask about your pain, fatigue, and your quality of life. - undergo some tests including a Magnetic Resonance Imaging (MRI) scan, blood, and urine tests.